The Cuckolds Light: History

 The United States Congress appropriated funding through the Lighthouse commission and authorized the building of the lighthouse August 30, 1890, but the $25,000 funding was not provided until March 3, 1891.
 The station commenced operation in 1892 with duplicated four horsepower coal-fired engines, compressors, and tanks, along with hot air first-order Daboll trumpets.
 Material for construction included 105 yards of granite, 60,000 bricks, 430 casks of cement, 100 tons of sand, 200 tons of broken stone and pebbles, 70,000 feet of lumber, and included 3,400 pounds of wrought-iron work.
 The granite was used for the foundation and the lighthouse was attached to this for stability.
 A radio transmitter was installed in 1956.

 Light

-In 1907 a Fourth-order Fresnel lens was installed.
-The early coal fired system used approximately seven tons of coal to run around 1000 hours and when converted to oil ran 423 hours on 195 gallons of oil.
+In 1907, a Fourth-order Fresnel lens was installed.
+The early coal-fired system used approximately seven tons of coal to run approximately 1000 hours and when converted to oil, ran 423 hours on 195 gallons of oil.
 The original 24,000 candlepower, provided by an incandescent oil vapor lamp, was increased to 30,000 candlepower powered by an electric lamp and the fourth-order lens, and by 1971 to 500,000 candlepower.